 Nationally, Amy has served on the National Advisory Panel on Violence Against Women and was the Vice President on the Board of the 80-20 Committee (a national Asian American Political Action Committee).

-Amy currently serves on Austin Arts Commission, the Board of KLRU, Capital of Texas Public Telecommunications Council, Inc., and chairs the Advocacy Committee on the Board of AAEYC (Austin Association for the Education of Young Children).
-She is a member of the Advisory Council of Texas Center for Education Policy and a member of AARO (Austin Area Research Organization).
+Amy currently serves on Austin Arts Commission, the Board of KLRU, and Capital of Texas Public Telecommunications Council, Inc. She is a member of AARO (Austin Area Research Organization).
 Because of her work in promoting cultural understanding, her love for diversity, her passion for social justice and her active efforts to facilitate positive social changes, Amy has been honored with her being selected as one of the American Trustees (www.americantrusteesproject.org).